 2. Stir in the vanilla and blend until all are thoroughly combined.

 3. In another bowl, combine flour, baking powder, and salt.

 4. Add the dry ingredients mixture into the cocoa mixture and blend until completely mixed into a dough.
 Cover and chill in the refrigerator for at least 4 hours until very firm.

 5. Preheat oven to 350 degrees F. Line baking sheets with parchment paper or foil (shiny side up).

-6. Take dough in one-inch mounds and roll into balls.
-You can use a meat/melon ball scoop of appropriate size to start, but you’ll want to roll into a complete round ball with fingers.
+6. Take the dough in one-inch mounds and roll it into balls.
+You can use a meat/melon ball scoop of the appropriate size to start, but you’ll want to roll into a complete round ball with your fingers.

 8. Bake at 350 for 11-13 minutes, until cookies flatten out and the “crinkles” appear showing the chocolate cookie through the confectioners’ sugar coating.

 9. Let cool on the baking sheet for a minute or two to set, then transfer the cookies onto wire racks and let cool.